Accurate Retraining-free Pruning for Pretrained Encoder-based Language Models: Abstract

 \section{Abstract}

-Given a pre-trained language model, how can we efficiently compress it without retraining?
-Retraining-free structured pruning algorithms are crucial in pre-trained language model compression due to their significantly reduced pruning cost and capability to prune large language models.
-However, existing retraining-free algorithms encounter severe accuracy degradation, as they fail to preserve the useful knowledge of pre-trained models.
-In this paper, we propose \method (\methodfull), an accurate retraining-free structured pruning algorithm for pre-trained language models. \method identifies and prunes attention heads and neurons deemed to be superfluous, based on the amount of their inherent knowledge. \method applies an iterative process of pruning followed by knowledge reconstruction for each sub-layer to preserve the knowledge of the pre-trained models.
-Consequently, \method shows up to 58.02\%p higher F1 score than existing retraining-free pruning algorithms under a high compression rate of 80\% on the SQuAD benchmark.
+Given a pretrained encoder-based language model, how can we accurately compress it without retraining?
+Retraining-free structured pruning algorithms are crucial in pretrained language model compression due to their significantly reduced pruning cost and capability to prune large language models.
+However, existing retraining-free algorithms encounter severe accuracy degradation, as they fail to handle pruning errors, especially at high compression rates.
+In this paper, we propose \method (\methodfull), an accurate retraining-free structured pruning algorithm for pretrained encoder-based language models. \method focuses on preserving the useful knowledge of the pretrained model to minimize pruning errors through a carefully designed iterative pruning process composed of knowledge measurement, knowledge-preserving mask search, and knowledge-preserving weight-tuning.
+As a result, \method shows significant accuracy improvements up to 58.02\%p higher F1 score compared to existing retraining-free pruning algorithms under a high compression rate of 80\% on the SQuAD benchmark without any retraining process.